mathsvinu/ResultPDFPython/README.md

 Geography     39              41              61              10            71              151           75.5        B+
 Computer      40              41              61              10            71              152           76.0        B+

+If a student has 3 or more D's out of eight subjects, he/she will be detained otherwise he/she will be promoted.

+Note the total marks for the full academic session will be the sum of all the average marks in all subjects ( except Computer) and the percentage will be calculated out of 700.

 The pdf files along with the excel sheet is present in the repository.